 The programme is subject to the University's Principles, Policies and Regulations for the Admission of Students to Undergraduate and Taught Postgraduate Programmes (in UPR SA03), along with associated procedures.
 These will take account of University policy and guidelines for assessing accredited prior certificated learning (APCL) and accredited prior experiential learning (APEL).

-If you would like this information in an alternative format please contact: Karoline Giles, Head of College Services.
+If you would like this information in an alternative format please contact: AskHIC (ask@hic.herts.ac.uk).